json-schema-org/json-schema-spec/jsonschema-core.md

 This keyword ignores elements in the instance array equal to the number of subschemas found in the `prefixItems` array in the same schema object, starting from the beginning of the instance array.
+It then applies its subschema to remaining elements.

+If `prefixItems` contains more subschemas than the number of elements in the instance array, `items` applies its subschema to no elements.

-It then applies its subschema to remaining instance elements.
-If `prefixItems` does not exist within the same schema object, `items` applies its subschema to all instance array elements.
+If `prefixItems` does not exist within the same schema object, `items` applies its subschema to all elements.

 If the `items` subschema is applied to any positions within the instance array, it produces an annotation result of boolean true, indicating that all remaining array elements have been evaluated against this keyword's subschema.

 Omitting this keyword has the same assertion behavior as an empty schema.

-Implementations MAY choose to implement or optimize this keyword in another way that produces the same effect, such as by directly checking for the presence and size of a `prefixItems` array.
-Implementations that do not support annotation collection MUST do so.

 The presence of this keyword affects the behavior of [`unevaluatedItems`](#unevaluateditems).